apigee/api-platform-samples/sample-proxies/oauth-client-credentials/README.md

 # Client credentials grant type

-This sample demonstrates the client credentials grant type where Apigee Edge is the OAuth 2.0 authorization server.
+This sample lets you request an OAuth token from Edge using the OAuth 2.0 client credentials grant type flow.

 ## About client credentials